-CONGRATULATIONS on your choice of a Degelman Strawmaster+ to complement your farming operation.
-It has been designed and manufactured to shatter straw, control weeds, rake flax straw, and incorporate seed and chemicals.
+CONGRATULATIONS on your choice of a Degelman Strawmaster X to complement your farming operation.
+It has been designed and manufactured to size residue while leaving standing material and allows more tillage than a heavy harrow but less than a high speed disc.
 Use this manual as your first source of information about this machine.

-TO THE NEW OPERATOR OR OWNER - Safe, efficient and trouble free operation of your Degelman Strawmaster+ requires that you and anyone else who will be operating or maintaining it, read and understand the Safety, Operation, Maintenance and Troubleshooting information contained within this manual.
+TO THE NEW OPERATOR OR OWNER - Safe, efficient and trouble free operation of your Degelman Strawmaster X requires that you and anyone else who will be operating or maintaining it, read and understand the Safety, Operation, Maintenance and Troubleshooting information contained within this manual.